Tut.By: State censorship and independent media

-In 2017, State Ministry of Information issued a warning to editors office for an article on Belarusian citizens who fought at the Donbass war.
+In 2017, State Ministry of Information issued a warning to editors office for an article on Belarusian citizens who fought in the war in Donbas.
 Though the government itself acknowledged that at least 140 Belarusians took an active part in the fights, the article was called by the Ministry to be “threatening to the State's interests”.
-According to the Belarusian law, two official warnings in a year could lead to the site’s blockage.
+According to the Belarusian law, two official warnings in a year could lead to the site's blockage.
 In a 2017 interview, the founder of TUT.BY Yuri Zisser mentioned that there were serious issues with freedom of speech in Belarus and only gradual, civilized dialog with the government and much effort could turn the situation to the best.
 Zisser received the “Advocacy Leader 2016” award from the Assembly of business circles for his lasting effort to promote this dialogue between business and government.

 In 2018, the so-called BelTA case took place.
 In June 2018 the editor-in-chief Marina Zolotova and 14 other employees of Tut.by were arrested for alleged unauthorized access to information from a state news agency BelTA.
 All except Zolotova were released soon, who was charged under the Criminal Code.
 OSCE Representative Harlem Désir called the case and massive fine to be ‘deeply alarming’, BAJ representative called it an intimidation signal for all independent journalists in Belarus.
 The court sentenced Zolotova to a fine of 7,650 rubels.
 Later Zolotova recalled how former Minister of information Lilia Ananich invited directors of the leading independent media and advised them on the desired way to describe the economic situation in the country, asking not to “rock the boat”.